benjaminbrindle/benjaminbrindle.github.io/_pages/research.md

 ## PhD Research at Johns Hopkins University

-I am currently working with Dr. Nicolas Charon and Dr. Matteo Malgaroli on unsupervised clustering methods for datasets of time series of unequal lengths and sampling rates.
-Publication to follow.
+I have recently completed a paper with Nicolas Charon, Matteo Malgaroli, and Derrick Hull on unsupervised clustering methods for datasets of time series of unequal lengths and sampling rates entitled _VISTA-SSM: Varying and Irregular Sampling Time-series Analysis via State Space Models_.
+The arXiv preprint may be found [here](https://arxiv.org/abs/2410.21527).
+This work was inspired by many real-world temporal datasets in the psychological sciences where each time series represents observations of an individual patient.
+Researchers are interested in grouping patients by their mental health status when no direct evaluations of condition exist - leading to an unsupervised approach.
+In self-reported settings, patients often supply data (through interactions with surveys, wearables, or messages to a provider) in non-uniform periods of time.
+Interpolating or sub-sampling obfuscates the problem, which is why we chose to develop a new approach to tackle these kinds of clustering problems.

 ## Undergraduate Research at Lehigh University
 **Senior Thesis**: [_A Mathematical Understanding of Red Blood Cell Dynamics_](/files/Benjamin_Brindle_Thesis.pdf) with Dr. Miranda Teboh-Ewungkem